Steacie Prize

-The Steacie Prize is a scientific prize awarded to a person of 40 years or younger who has made notable contributions to research in Canada.
+The Steacie Prize is a scientific prize awarded to a scientist or engineer of 40 years or younger for outstanding research in Canada.
+The Steacie Prize is advertised as Canada’s most prestigious early career award.
 It was first awarded in 1964, to Jan Van Kranendonk, and it has since been given annually.
 The award is named in honor of Edgar William Richard Steacie and is funded from the E.W.R.
-Steacie Memorial Fund, which was established via contributions from colleagues and friends of Edgar William Richard Steacie.
+Steacie Memorial Fund, which was established via contributions from colleagues and friends of Steacie.